ericlindsey/automate-gmtsar/README.md

     $ cd raw_orig
     $ ln -s ../../crop/*SAFE .

-Now, run the command 'setup\_tops.csh' to create the subswath links:
+Now, run the command 'setup\_tops.csh' from your processing directory, which will create the subswath folders F1, F2, F3 and links inside them:

+    $ cd ..
     $ $GMTSAR_APP/setup_tops.csh

 That's it!
 Ready for the next step.